google/u2f-ref-code/u2f-chrome-extension/README.md

 extension reloads.
 In particular all private keys will disappear on a browser restart.

-**Do not use the software token tok register keys on real accounts, as there are no guarantees on the secrecy of the private keys.**
+**Do not use the software token to register keys on real accounts, as there are no guarantees on the secrecy of the private keys.**